 3.25 linear feet (2 records center boxes and 2 flat boxes; microfilm)

-Originally known as the African or First Colored Baptist Church, the church was organized as a house of worship for the slaves of white parishioners of the First Baptist Church.
+Fifth Street Baptist Church was founded in 1829.
+Originally known as the African or First Colored Baptist Church, the church was organized as a house of worship for people held in slavery by the white parishioners of the First Baptist Church.
 The Reverend Henry Kiger was the first pastor and was assisted by the white members.
-Under the leadership of pastor Henry Adams black members were taken out of the white Baptist church in 1842.
-In 1848 it established itself on Fifth Street south of Walnut (now Muhammad Ali Blvd.).
-The real estate held by the Fifth Street Baptist Church was the first owned by blacks in Louisville.
-The church's social support programs began in the 19th century, with programs to support the poor, to provide healthcare to freed slaves, to care for orphans and the aged, and to provide college scholarships.
-They also supported missionary work in Africa.
+Under the leadership of pastor Henry Adams Black members were taken out of the white Baptist church in 1842.
+In 1848 it established itself on Fifth Street south of Walnut (now Muhammad Ali Boulevard).
+The real estate held by the Fifth Street Baptist Church was the first owned by Blacks in Louisville.
+The church's social support programs began in the 19th century, with programs to support the poor, to provide healthcare to formerly enslaved people, to care for orphans and the aged, and to provide college scholarships.
+They also supported missionary work in Africa and established mission or branch churches.
 The church is currently located at 1901 West Jefferson Street in Louisville.